TEMPLE578/ObsidianGitSync/English.md

  a.
 Language
  - Word Level
 	 - Diction
-		 - Witi used a l
+		 - Witi used a lot of glossed words

  - Sentence Level
  b.
 Stylistic Devices(rhetorical devices)